LiuYuancheng/ChatGPT_on_CTF/doc/testCases/buffer_overflow.md

 ##### Instructor's challenge analysis

-As a CTF-D challenge builder/instructor, we expect the participants to follow below sequence to solve the problem :
+As a CTF-D challenge builder/instructor, we expect the participants to follow below steps to solve the problem :

 ![](../img/testCases/bufferoverflow/workflow.png)